 Spread the pumpkin and rice mixture on top of the pastry and cover with the rest of the pastry.
 Seal the edges and make a couple of slits on the top.

 Bake in a preheated oven at 180°C for 40 minutes, or until golden brown.
-Let it cool before serving with a salad.
+Let it cool slightly before serving with a salad.